 Workers also relocated to areas where a new mine, sawmill, or other development opened to offer employment.
 The establishment of a copper mine at Tilt Cove in 1864, for example, attracted hundreds of workers from elsewhere in the country.
 The community's population grew from 17 in 1857 – the year prospectors discovered copper deposits there – to 768 in 1869.
 The opening of a copper mine at Little Bay in 1878 brought dramatic population changes to that area as well.
 Although the community did not appear in the 1874 census, it boasted a population of 1,538 by 1884.
 Similarly, the start of iron ore mining operations at Bell Island in 1895 attracted hundreds of workers and helped establish the mining town of Wabana.
 While some miners and their families settled permanently at Wabana, others commuted from Conception Bay.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 13.06.001), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 13.06.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The opening of commercial sawmills in Newfoundland and Labrador during the late 1800s also affected internal migration patterns.
 Construction of the trans-island railway in the 1890s made some of Newfoundland's interior forests accessible to wood-cutting operations and prompted a variety of sawmills to open.
 By the end of the century, operators built mills or established logging communities at Botwoodville, Norris Arm, Glenwood, Millertown, Terra Nova, Benton, and various other locations along the railway.
 A Nova Scotian business, the Grand River Company, also established a mill and lumber camp at the Labrador community of Mud Lake (also known as Grand Village) in 1902, which attracted dozens of workers to settle in the area.
 By 1911, the community had a population of about 80 and supported a school and church.